 If you’ve ever searched for wood pallet crafts, you’ll know that there are a lot of projects shown, but so many of them don’t have instructions.
-In this article, you’ll find that all the crafts pictured also include the site address which takes you directly to the tutorial for the craft project.
+In this article, all the crafts pictured also include a link that takes you directly to the tutorial for the project.

 2. Stately Shelves

 This rustic style of decor is really popular now.
 You'll find the instructions for making the beautiful rustic shelves on [the nest] site

 3. Rustic Tray

 You'll especially enjoy using this rustic tray with its branch handles when dining outdoors.
 Go to Funky Junk Interiors to find the instructions for making this woodsy tray.

 I'm sure just about anyone of us would be able to find a suitable wall to display this photo board.
 SIMPLY + KIERSTE is the name of the site where you'll find the pictured tutorial.

 Imagine how happy your little tyke will be to have a cute little bed like this.
 To find the tutorial for making this toddler bed, go to the Lori Danelle site.